Title: Director, PARCKA - Chief, Addiction Medicine, SLC VA Healthcare System - Elbert F. and Marie Christensen Endowed Research Professor

 Nodira Codell, MPA

 Title: Program Director, VIPNodira earned her Masters of Public Administration from the University of Utah with a focus on Health Care Administration.
-She has eighteen years of project management experience in institutional, hospital, and nonprofit organizations.
-She has ten years of professional-level contract experience.
+She has twenty years of project management experience in institutional, hospital, and nonprofit organizations.
+She has twelve years of professional-level grants and contracts experience.
 Nodira facilitates the preparation and submission of applications for research grants and contracts, budgets, planning and development activities.
 Nodira oversees multiple studies at the Department of Veterans Affairs.
 She reviews study protocols, IRB, HIPPA waivers, Patient Informed Consents and Investigator Conflict of Interest documents.
 She develops and implements compliance programs to ensure the organization operates in accordance with State and Federal laws.
 She conducts internal monitoring and auditing assessing policies and procedures providing amendments as necessary.
-Nodira is responsible for planning, organizing, and directing designated strategic activities as well as providing project management oversight of designated initiatives in support of the mission, vision, and goals of the VIP (Vulnerable Initiative Population) Program.
-In addition, Nodira has extensive experience and knowledge working with Industry, Pharmaceutical and International companies by leading complex multi-site clinical trials at the VA.
+Nodira is responsible for planning, organizing, and directing designated strategic activities as well as providing project management oversight in support of the mission, vision, and goals of the VIP (Vulnerable Initiative Population) Program - a five year initiative funded by VISN19.
+In addition, Nodira has extensive experience and knowledge working with Industry, Pharmaceutical and International companies by leading Phase III and Phase IV complex multi-site clinical trials at the VA.
+She worked with multidisciplinary care teams on Oncology, Type II Diabetes, Hypertension, Heart Failure and Genomics studies.

 Title: Research AssistantJanelle completed her Bachelor of Arts in Psychology from Loyola Marymount University in 2017 with a focus in neuroscience research and minors in Philosophy, Business, and Theatre.
 She has a passion for mental health and helping others as best she can.
 She has 4 years of experience implementing behavioral plans and designated interventions for clients suffering from various behavioral conditions.
 She is currently working with the PARCKA team as a research assistant on several local and national projects.
 Her professional desire is to become a University professor and help teach others about behavioral and medical health.